 Impact

-Google Chrome’s Password Manager contains an inappropriate implementation that allows a remote attacker to leak cross‑origin data through a crafted HTML page.
-When a victim visits such a page, the attacker can obtain credentials that the browser would normally autofill from a different domain, resulting in disclosure of sensitive login information.
+Google Chrome’s Password Manager contains an improper implementation that allows a remote attacker to leak cross‑origin data through a crafted HTML page.
+When a user visits a malicious site, the browser can expose credentials that it would normally autofill for a different domain, leading to disclosure of sensitive login information.
+The vulnerability aligns with weaknesses such as missing authentication for critical functions and Cross‑Site Request Forgery (CWE-346, CWE-352).
+The issue represents a medium‑severity information exposure flaw.

 Affected Systems